 The following choices are available from the Help pull-down menu:

-- Contents: Select this choice to access

-the online Help facility.
-This choice is

-available in both the Information and

-Configuration modes.
-Task-oriented

-Help is available from many of the

-pop-up windows that appear during the
+Contents: Select this choice to access the online Help facility.
+This choice is available in both the Information and Configuration modes.
+Task-oriented Help is available from many of the pop-up windows that appear during the

-configuration process; and, you also can

-obtain context-sensitive Help by

-selecting an item and then pressing the

-F1 key.

-- About: Select this choice to view the version number and copyright

 Help